 Nobuo Uematsu has been composing music for video games since the mid-eighties.
 His name is inextricably linked to the FINAL FANTASY series, and his music has gone on to sell millions of CDs worldwide.

-Prior to working on CHRONO TRIGGER / CHRONO CROSS, his first large scale orchestral arrangement for the Spielemusikkonzerte series Roger Wanamo was not familiar with these games or their music: “I was told that they are quite a big deal to the fans, especially to the music fans.
+Prior to working on CHRONO TRIGGER / CHRONO CROSS, his first large scale orchestral arrangement for the Game Concerts series, Roger Wanamo was not familiar with these games or their music: “I was told that they are quite a big deal to the fans, especially to the music fans.
 And the music is indeed absolutely stunning!”

 In the games the protagonists voyage between different temporal and parallel dimensions in order to save the world.
 As the games take place in various eras and locations, the score also reflects these transitions by providing a rich tapestry of themes.
 This provided quite a pleasant challenge: “We decided on a few key pieces that just had to be featured, such as the main themes and some of the most popular character themes.
 For me the most important piece was 'Prisoners of Fate'.
 In my opinion this is one of the most beautiful melodies ever written for a video game.”